michaelh23/bms_processingclass/content/outline/index.md

 ![Figure 1-6](/images/figures/LineDiagram.png)

 The **rect** function draws a rectangle.
-The upper left corner is *normally* specified by the x and y locations.
+The upper left corner of the rectangle is specified by the x and y locations.
 The next two parameters are the width and height of the rectangle.

 	rect(2,3,5,4);